Little Treasures

-Maggie’s real name was Martha, but nobody ever called her that.
+Maggie the Magpie's was really named Martha, but nobody called her that.

-She began finding them as soon as she could walk; at first coloured beads, threads of shimmering tinsel, plastic jewels long-lost marbles and devil’s toenail fossils.
-Her parents and older brothers learned to keep a close eye on her because before she knew they could cut and hurt she was especially drawn to shards of sparkling smashed glass and twists of wrecked metal.
+She began finding them as soon as she could walk; at first coloured beads, threads of shimmering tinsel, fragments of plastic toys, long-lost marbles and devil’s toenail fossils.

 Maggie was jealous of her finds.